 Unfortunately we are unable to take payment by credit card for the Wanaka program at this time.

 Do I need to tip?

 We know that most of you come from countries where tipping is not common.
 In Canada, as in the USA, it is common to tip for most services such as: taxi drivers, hairdressers, bartenders and servers.
 The regular amount is 15% of your bill in restaurants or bars.
 For taxi drivers and hairdressers you can just add a couple of dollars to the bill.
 It is also customary to tip our instructors.
 We recommend $25+ per person per week for your instructor.

 Do I need a visa if I plan to work in Canada?

-Yes, unless you are a Canadian citizen, you must have a visa if you plan to work after your program in Canada.
+Yes, unless you are a Canadian citizen, you must have a valid working visa if you plan to work after your program in Canada.
 The best option for most people is the Working Holiday Visa.
 International Experience Canada (IEC) provides young individuals the opportunity to travel and work in Canada.
 IEC is available in countries that have a bilateral youth mobility arrangement with Canada.

 Countries that fall under the International Experience Canada catergory include: Australia, United Kingdom, Belgium, Chilie, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Korea, Rep., Latvia, Lithuania, Mexico, Netherlands, New Zealand, Norway, Poland, Slovakia, Slovenia, Spain, Sweden, Taiwan, Ukraine.

-Visit the International experience Canada website and follow the steps.
+Visit the International Experience Canada website and follow the steps.